Reimagining Personal Growth App Onboarding

 Who Was Our Client?

 Affirmation Studio is an app for users looking to cultivate a positive mindset through the power of daily affirmations.
 Affirmation Studio’s app gives users the ability to personalize their daily affirmations through a wide range of customizable features.
-I conducted a usability study with a team of 3 fellow students to asses usability issues and provide recommendations.
+I conducted a usability study with a team of 3 fellow students to assess usability issues and provide recommendations.

 Existing issues within the website

-How did we get there?
+Process: How did we get there?

-Research Method
+Research Method:

 We decided to conduct moderated, remote usability test with 8 participants.